General Eisenhower Statue at Eisenhower Presidential Library

 Did you know that there are no Presidential Libraries for the men who served before Herbert Hoover, the 31st President of the United States?
 Learn more about the history of Presidential Libraries here.
 Have you had a chance to visit any of them?
 What was your favorite thing about it?

-Be sure to see what other discoveries I made in this small Midwestern town of Abilene (population 6,300) that I shared in this post.
+Be sure to come back to see what other discoveries I made in this small Midwestern town of Abilene (population 6,300) which I’ll share in a separate post.

 Road Trip Destination – Manhattan Kansas – Day 3